National League for Democracy

 The National League for Democracy (အမျိုးသား ဒီမိုကရေစီ အဖွဲ့ချုပ်, [ʔəmjóðá dìmòkəɹèsì ʔəpʰwḛdʑoʊʔ]; abbr.
-NLD; Burmese abbr. ဒီချုပ်) is a liberal democratic political party in Myanmar (Burma).
-It became the country's ruling party after a landslide victory in the 2015 general election but was overthrown in a military coup d'état in early 2021 following another landslide election victory in 2020.
+NLD; Burmese abbr. ဒီချုပ်) is a deregistered liberal democratic political party in Myanmar (formerly Burma).
+It became the country's ruling party after a landslide victory in the 2015 general election but was overthrown in a coup d'état in February 2021 following another landslide election victory in 2020.

-Founded on 27 September 1988, it has become one of the most influential parties in Myanmar's pro-democracy movement.
-Aung San Suu Kyi, the former State Counsellor of Myanmar, serves as its chairperson.
+Founded on 27 September 1988, the NLD has become one of the most influential parties in Myanmar's pro-democracy movement.
+Aung San Suu Kyi, the former State Counsellor of Myanmar, serves as its leader.
 The party won a substantial parliamentary majority in the 1990 Myanmar general election.
 However, the ruling military junta refused to recognise the result.
 On 6 May 2010, the party was declared illegal and ordered to be disbanded by the junta after refusing to register for the elections slated for November 2010.
-In November 2011, the NLD announced its intention to register as a political party to contend future elections, and Myanmar's Union Election Commission approved their application for registration on 13 December 2011.
+In November 2011, the NLD announced its intention to register as a political party to contest future elections, and Myanmar's Union Election Commission approved their application for registration on 13 December 2011.

 In the 2012 by-elections, the NLD contested 44 of the 45 available seats, winning 43, with its only loss being in one seat to the SNDP.
 Party leader Aung San Suu Kyi won the seat of Kawhmu.
 In the 2015 general election, the NLD won a supermajority in both houses of the Assembly, paving the way for the country's first non-military president in 54 years.
 The NLD is an observer party of the Council of Asian Liberals and Democrats.

-On 21 May 2021, the junta's Union Election Committee announced plans to permanently dissolve the NLD, though the junta later reversed this decision, with spokesman Zaw Min Tun saying that the NLD will decide whether to stand in the next general election.
-After the junta enacted a new electoral law in January 2023 designed to favor the USDP, the NLD announced it would not re-register as a political party and would not recognize the results of any election held by the junta.
+On 21 May 2021, the junta-controlled Union Election Commission (UEC) announced plans to permanently dissolve the NLD, though the junta later temporarily reversed this decision.
+In January 2023, the junta enacted a new electoral law designed to favor the Union Solidarity and Development Party (USDP), the military's electoral proxy, leading the NLD to announce that it would not re-register as a political party.
+On 28 March 2023, the UEC dissolved the NLD for failing to register, a decision which the NLD rejected as illegitimate.